 Mentors from or associated with CU Denver helped guide Nikmanesh through her academic journey and beyond.
 “I’m deeply grateful for the continuous support of my CU Denver mentors.
 Their belief in my potential, guidance, and encouragement have been invaluable in my personal and professional development.
 I am fortunate to have mentors who play a significant role in my journey beyond graduation.
 Without them, I wouldn’t be where I am today, and I am forever grateful for their unwavering support.”

 Last year, Nikmanesh co-created the Center for Asian-Pacific American Women’s Mentorship Program (CAPAW Women’s Mentorship Program), paying forward the guidance she once received.
-The program helps foster leadership skills among Asian-American women and women of color as a whole.
+The program helps foster leadership skills among women.
 Nikmanesh’s work with CAPAW earned her an invitation to represent the organization at the White House in celebration of Women’s History Month in March of 2024.
 “It’s truly humbling and rewarding to have played a role in creating a platform that champions women’s advancement across diverse fields.”

 Breaking from expectations and creating new paths isn’t easy, but Ariana Lily Nikmanesh is a testament to the power of curiosity, exploration, and entrepreneurial spirit.
 From Japan to the White House, she has followed her passions and created a rewarding career legacy and balanced personal life.
 She continues to help others on their journeys, speaking with current CU Denver students on the importance of mental and physical health and uplifting those around her through mentorship.
 All around, Nikmanesh embodies the spirit of a lifelong Lynx.